PopovEvgeniy/miniskype/readme.txt

 Windows 10 specific notes

-32-bits version of Windows 10 are don't supported.
+32-bit versions of Windows 10 aren't supported.

 Source code

-Source code is included in the source.zip archive.
+The code is included in the source.zip archive.
-It is compiled under Delphi 12 Community Edition.
+It was compiled under Delphi 12 Community Edition.

 Contact

-You can send me a letter to tuzik87@inbox.ru.
+You can send me a letter at tuzik87@inbox.ru.

 Version history

 0.1 — Initial version
-0.1.1 — 0.1.2 — Internal unstable builds
+0.1.1 — 0.1.2 — Internal unstable builds.
-0.1.3 — 0.1.6 — User interface improved
+0.1.3 — 0.1.6 — The user interface improved.
-0.1.7 — 0.2.2 — Small changes
+0.1.7 — 0.2.2 — Small changes.
-0.2.2.1 - Installer added
+0.2.2.1 — Installer has been added.
-0.2.3 — Small changes
+0.2.3 — Small changes.
-0.2.4 — User interface improved
+0.2.4 — The user interface improved.
-0.2.5 — 0.2.6 — Small changes
+0.2.5 — 0.2.6 — Small changes.
-0.2.7 — User interface improved
+0.2.7 — The user interface improved.
-0.2.8 — 0.3.1 — Small changes
+0.2.8 — 0.3.1 — Small changes.
-0.3.1.1 — Webview loader updated
+0.3.1.1 — Webview loader updated.
+0.3.1.2 — Documentation updated.